 - Development plans and subdivisions within the PD shall be designed to be traffic-calmed and pedestrian and bicycle friendly.
-Specific strategies shall be proposed and implemented at the development review stage. - b.
-Development within the Mixed-Use Central District of the PD shall maximize pedestrian/bicycle connections among all uses (residential and non-residential) and shall maximize pedestrian and bicyclist safety and comfort.
+Specific strategies shall be proposed and implemented at the development review stage. - Development within the Mixed-Use Central District of the PD shall maximize pedestrian/bicycle connections among all uses (residential and non-residential) and shall maximize pedestrian and bicyclist safety and comfort.
 A network of sidewalks and street trees shall be provided on all internal streets.
 Sidewalk connections shall be made from the internal sidewalk system to the public right-of-way adjoining the Mixed-Use Central District. - c.
-To minimize traffic impacts on SR 121, development plans and subdivision plans shall maximize internal roadway connectivity between residential areas and areas with mixed uses. - d.
-Roadway standards are provided in Section 4.3.3. - e.
-Prior to receiving a final Certificate of Occupancy for the 300th dwelling unit within the Mixed-Use Central District, Developer shall construct a paved multi-use trail along the west side of SR 121 from the north end of the Mixed-Use Central District south to the existing trail at US 441 which will be credited towards mitigation to satisfy the requirements of the City's Transportation Mobility Program. - At least 80% of all dwelling units must be within a quarter-mile walking distance from recreation facilities, greenspace, or trails.
+For all areas in the PD, the development shall, at a minimum, follow the city regulations for bicycle infrastructure as regulated in the City of Gainesville Engineering Design & Construction Manual or other City bicycle regulations. - d.
+To minimize traffic impacts on SR 121, development plans and subdivision plans shall maximize internal roadway connectivity between residential areas and areas with mixed uses. - e.
+Roadway standards are provided in Section 4.3.3. - f.
+Prior to receiving a final Certificate of Occupancy for the 300th dwelling unit within the Mixed-Use Central District, Developer shall construct a paved multi-use trail along the west side of SR 121 from the north end of the Mixed-Use Central District south to the existing trail at US 441 which will be credited towards mitigation to satisfy the requirements of the City's Transportation Mobility Program. - g.
+An additional multi-use trail designed for all ages and abilities shall be constructed to provide a connection from the Mixed-Use Core to the westernmost developed portions of the property. - At least 80% of all dwelling units must be within a quarter-mile walking distance from recreation facilities, greenspace, or trails.